Six Sigma is a scientific methodology that strives to achieve perfect quality in the eyes (a.k.a. Voice) of the

 Perfect takes on various standards depending on the industry, process, service, or customer.
 Six Sigma performance is generally considered the standard for perfection, but this level of performance may not always meet the customer expectations.

 Having a six sigma defect rate can represent perfection in some areas and not for others.
 If the process involves life dependent or critical products, then this rate of defects is not going to be acceptable.
 In other cases, the unnecessary precision may be too expensive to achieve at least six sigma performance.

 Quality has a wide array of definitions, it can relate to reducing defects, reducing inventory, improving scorecards, morale, and creating new products and services.

 Customer also has a diverse scope consisting of the end-users, downstream operators, the company, and lost or potential end-users.

 The methodology uses statistics to help make decisions (along with subjective reasoning and some common sense) rather than just someone's intuition or gut feeling.
 The use of statistics also shows magnitude of change and increases the level of information to a company.

 Many organizations are combining the principles of Lean Manufacturing, Theory of Constraints, and Six Sigma into one program and labeing it as Lean Six Sigma.

 The three methodologies are summarized below.

 All three of them have a collective goal to improve the process performance towards a target (improve the mean), improve customer satisfaction, and profitability.

-You may fall short of satisifying the customer if using anything short of all three.
+You may fall short of satisfying the customer if using anything short of all three.
 Any of the three are beneficial but may not be enough alone to get the best results.